LaunchCodeEducation/java-web-development/src/chapters/setup-intro-data-types/exercises.rst

       Startup with Project

 #.
-From the same modal window, select *Import Project* from the right-hand pane.
+From the same startup window, select *Import Project* from the right-hand pane.

    .. figure:: figures/startupWithoutProject.png
       :alt: Startup without Project